ExLibrisGroup/primo-explore-devenv/README.md

 -  Restart the computer

--  Run `npm install -g gulp` from the command line
+-  Run `npm install -g gulp-cli` from the command line

 -  Open a new command line window